 Currently, in my hometown, rubbing alcohol is no longer to be found and the shelves in every store I’ve been to are empty; therefore I have substituted Everclear 151.
 To purchase Everclear 190 at the VAABC stores, you have to go in and place a special order then wait two weeks or longer, so I use the 151, which they have on the shelves.

 I use 5 parts Everclear, 1 part aloe vera gel, essential oils of bay laurel, eucalyptus, rosemary, lemon, and tea tree, and vitamin E oil to craft hand sanitizer.
 Other options for essential oils are thyme, clove, pine, lavender, and peppermint.
+I get all my essential oils, aloe vera gel, and witch hazel from Mountain Rose Herbs.

 The proportions are as follows, I tripled them to make a large batch at one time, which yielded roughly 36 ounces: